 We ask that rowers around the world make a donation towards this Centre.
 We want the whole world to know that rowers are serious in our commitment to Clean Water – not just for our own use, but for everyone’s benefit.

-Because to help the Kafue is to help the world.
+Because to help the Kafue is the help the world.

 Watch a complete narrated presentation of the project below.